-Each eligible employee available for a duty assignment on the first day of the fiscal year (as defined in Personnel Regulation H-2) shall accrue credit for eight (8) hours of holiday time.
+Each eligible employee available for a duty assignment on the first day of the fiscal year (as defined in Personnel Regulation H-2) shall accrue credit to equal the hours worked in the employee's shift up to ten hours.
 Each employee accruing such time shall comply with the following conditions:

 - a.
 Schedule prior to June 1 of the fiscal year earned. - b.
 Take off in a one time absence before the last day of the last full pay period in June; - c.
-Take at a time convenient to the employee's appointing authority.
+Take at a time convenient to the employee's appointing authority. - II.

-II.
 Work on Fixed Holidays